tansweeyang/Im-not-a-robot/README.md

 # Im-not-a-robot

 *I'm not a robot is a multipurpose discord bot equipped with utility tools.
-Major tools includes a translator, a dictionary, a currency coverter and a timer.
+Major tools includes a translator, a dictionary, a currency converter and a timer.
 No setup is required to use the bot.*

 Discord Invite link: [ https://discord.com/oauth2/authorize?client_id=978649404816916521&permissions=8&scope=bot ]